0xduality/token-diligence/README.md

 To deploy to a new chain you would need to edit the function `determineRouter` which returns the address of the dex router given the factory contract (which you can get by calling the `factory()` method on any liquidity pair).
+Furthermore, you would need to change the address for the wrapped gas token (WAVAX) to the appropriate one for the chain your are deploying to.

 ## Blueprint